evisiion/AirJS/README.md

     var App = new AirJS();

-Create a documet object for your app, to act as your front end control center.
+Create a `document object` for your app, to act as your front end control center.
 All html tags and attributes are supported as objects, and the functionality works precisely as you'd expect it to.
-Because Air JS prototyping supports the Observer Pattern, any changes made to the objects in the Document will reflect on the page:
+Because Air JS prototyping supports the Observer Pattern, any changes made to the objects owned by `document` will reflect on the page:

     App.Document = new document({